-But those lines on your face have been getting deeper since past all these years.
+But those lines on your face have been getting deeper every single day.
 Are they lying or just forcing me to believe that you are growing old?

-The forms became letters and letter became words.
+The forms became letters and letters became words.
 You brought the confidence in my sentences.
-You introduced me to every new thing and I got to know the world around, while you were happy for all that you had found.
+You introduced me to every new thing.
+While I got to know the world around, you were happy for all that you had found.

 There were times when others got disappointed but you never turned your side.
 When world turned cold I had your warm arms.
 I dreamt of birds and you let me fly.
 Allowing me to raise questions, you answered each of them with patience.